jadupl2/sadmin/README.md

 THIS VERSION IS IN PROGRESS - BETA 0.74

 * SADMIN is Designed to Help Linux/Aix System Administration
-* Version Beta 0.75.0
+* Version 0.74
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 Quick Start
 -----------
-Choose a directory (or a filesystem) you want to install SADMIN.
-Reserve around 2GB of disk space for the server and 256MB for each client.
+Choose a directory (or a filesystem) where you want to install SADMIN.
+Make sure you have  around 2GB of disk space on the server and 256MB for each client.
+All SADMIN software and data will reside in that directory (beside MySQL Database).

 Define an environment variable name "SADMIN" that contains the directory path, you just chosen.
-If youchosen to install SADMIN in the directory /opt/sadmin and add the line below to the /etc/environment file
+If youchosen to install SADMIN in the directory /opt/sadmin and add the line below to the /etc/environment file.

-echo "SADMIN=/sadmin" >> /etc/environment
+# echo "SADMIN=/sadmin" >> /etc/environment